litegapps/litegapps.github.io/_posts/2023-12-01-kernel-pocom3.md

 - Enabled Bluetooth Injection and Sniffing for Bluetooth attacks
 - Enabled various tools and scripts for hacking and testing

 Nethunter Kernel is compatible with the Kali Nethunter ROM and app, which provide a full-fledged Linux environment and a graphical interface for hacking and testing.
-Nethunter Kernel can be downloaded from [GitHub](^5^).
+Nethunter Kernel can be downloaded from.